Asking to Work from Home In Your Job

 Your proposal should include:

-For example, if you've increased sales, you want to point that out.
+For example, if you've increased sales, you want to highlight that fact.
 Remind your boss you're an asset to his business.

 Instead of waiting for your boss to ask, show that you understand possible reservations and have found answers to potential problems.

-Step 4: Present Your Proposal in Person
+Present Your Proposal in Person